AaronZ345/AaronZ345.github.io/_pages/about.md

 # 🔥 News
-- *2024.06*: We released [GTSinger](https://github.com/GTSinger/GTSinger) (A Global Multi-Technique Singing Corpus for all singing tasks)!
+- *2024.06*: We released the code and dataset of [GTSinger](https://github.com/GTSinger/GTSinger) (A Global Multi-Technique Singing Corpus for all singing tasks)!
 - *2024.05*: 🎉 1 paper is accepted by ACL 2024!
-- *2024.05*: We released code of [StyleSinger](https://github.com/AaronZ345/StyleSinger) (Style Transfer for Out-of-Domain Singing Voice Synthesis)!
+- *2024.05*: We released the code of [StyleSinger](https://github.com/AaronZ345/StyleSinger) (Style Transfer for Out-of-Domain Singing Voice Synthesis)!
 - *2023.12*: 🎉 1 paper is accepted by AAAI 2024!

 # 📝 Publications